thomasduft/microwf/README.md

 That ensures you are able to build the dotnet related stuff!

-2. Hit "F5" and VS Code will do its magic!
-There are some VS Code tasks defined which will run the WebApi and open your default browser.

-#### Running the Angular WebClient frontend
+2. Go to the VS Code Debug tab (Ctrl+Shift+D) and run the Security Token Server (STS = [IdentityServer](https://identityserver.io/)) project.

-1. In the terminal change to the directory
+3. After the STS is running change the dropdown to the WebApi project and run it.
-> cd samples/WebClient

-2. Install all npm deps
-> npm install

-3. Run the application
-> npm run start

 You should see now the login screen.